pfuri/basic-elixir/README.md

 <a name="rollup"></a>
 ### Rollup

 Similar to Webpack, Rollup is a next-generation bundler for ES2015.
-This function accepts an array of files relative to the `resources/assets/js` directory, and generates a single file in the `webroot/js` directory:
+This function accepts an array of files relative to the `resources/assets/js` directory, and generates a single file in the `js` directory:

 ```javascript
 elixir(function(mix) {